dhellmann/pymotw-3/source/xml.etree.ElementTree/parse.rst

 .. {{{end}}}

-The text content of the nodes is available, along with the *tail* text that comes after the end of a close tag.
+The text content of the nodes is available, along with the *tail* text, which comes after the end of a close tag.

 .. literalinclude:: ElementTree_node_text.py
    :caption: